wsbctechnicalblog/wsbctechnicalblog.github.io/content/ceremony-focus-single-source.md

 When we terminate a CoE, all associated CoE Working Groups, CoE Dojos, and CoE Community of Practices are terminated as well.
 All learnings, failures, etc. are maintained for future reference.

-## What happens when a working group's lifetime expires?
+## What happens when a CoE Working Group's lifetime expires?

 We terminate the working group, perform a retrospective, and **optionally** spin up a new working group to complete the work, if and only if it still deemed valuable.
+THe intentionally limit the lifetime of working groups to keep them focused and energized.

 ## What happens at a +1 Townhall?